Find out about the progress we made in 2016

 Appointed: 13 December 2012

-Nomination Committee (Chair), member of Remuneration Committee and attends all other committees.
+Nomination Committee (Chair) and attends all other committees.

 Non-executive chairman of the Economist Group and PGI Group Limited, Independent National Director of Times Newspapers Holdings Limited.